erSubhashThapa/100daysofcode/r1-log.md

 ---

 I worked on the clock project from [JavaScript30](https://javascript30.com) and ran into some weird behavior.
-I isolated what's confusing me into the problem into a separate file [here](https://github.com/dangerousdashie/JavaScript30/blob/21c938820efa70c13773f0b2676a61e93d971a19/02%20-%20JS%20and%20CSS%20Clock/test_node_behavior.html).
+I isolated what's confusing me into a separate file [here](https://github.com/dangerousdashie/JavaScript30/blob/21c938820efa70c13773f0b2676a61e93d971a19/02%20-%20JS%20and%20CSS%20Clock/test_node_behavior.html).

 It's a script that, when `addBorder()` is called, adds a border to the div.
 But when I `console.log()` the div *before* `addBorder()` is called, you can see that for some reason, the style that is added in `addBorder()` is already applied.

 ![ScreenShot](log_imgs/R1D33/node.png)

 All three times that I `console.log()` the div, it has the border applied.
-Whether the log was applied before the `addBorder()`, after it's called but before the border property is set, or after the property is set.
+Whether the log was called before `addBorder()`, after `addBorder()` was called but before the border property is set, or after the property is set.
 This is not what I expect.
 I would it expect it to look like [this](https://github.com/dangerousdashie/JavaScript30/blob/21c938820efa70c13773f0b2676a61e93d971a19/02%20-%20JS%20and%20CSS%20Clock/test_num_behavior.html) script runs, which is pretty much the same script except the element in question is no longer a div, but a number and the number is being multiplied by 10.
 In the log you can see the number remains 3 until after it is multiplied by 10 inside the `multiplyBy10()` function.

 ![ScreenShot](log_imgs/R1D33/num.png)

 And oddly enough, the script with the div will log a different result if I keep everything the same but I step through the whole script in the debugger slowly.
+In that case it still doesn't give the expected result, because it shows no border proporty in the last log.

 ![ScreenShot](log_imgs/R1D33/step.png)